The Perennial and Wildflower Garden

 Erigeron divergens: Spreading Fleabane

-One-inch wide flowers have narrow white rays and yellow centers.
+One-inch wide flowers with narrow white rays and yellow centers.

 Eschscholzia californica: California Poppy